Richard Burton: 1952–1954: Hollywood and The Old Vic

 Bolstered by The Robes box office collections, Zanuck offered Burton a seven-year, seven-picture $1 million contract, but he politely turned it down as he was planning to head home to portray Hamlet at The Old Vic.
 Zanuck threatened to force Burton into cutting the deal, but the duo managed to come to a compromise when Burton agreed to a less binding contract, also for seven years and seven films at $1 million, that would begin only after he returned from his stint at The Old Vic's 1953–54 season.
 (Note: Alpert mentions the contract's span as ten-year and ten-pictures, but also states the amount to be $1 million.)
 News of the incident soon spread and his decision to walk out on a million-dollar contract for a stipend of £150 a week at The Old Vic was met with both appreciation and surprise.
 Bragg believed Burton defied the studio system with this act when that would have been expected to guarantee unemployment for him.
 Gossip columnist Hedda Hopper considered Burton's success in his first three films in Hollywood to be "the most exciting success story since Gregory Peck's contracts of ten years back".

 [Elizabeth Taylor] was so extraordinarily beautiful that I nearly laughed out loud [...]
 She was undeniably gorgeous [...]
 She was lavish.
 She was a dark unyielding largesse.
 She was, in short, too bloody much, and not only that, she was totally ignoring me.

-— — Burton's first impression of Elizabeth Taylor.
+— Burton's first impression of Elizabeth Taylor.

 At a party held at Simmons' residence in Bel Air, Los Angeles to celebrate the success of The Robe, Burton met Elizabeth Taylor for the first time.
 Taylor, who at the time was married to actor Michael Wilding and was pregnant with their first child, recalled her first impression of Burton being "rather full of himself.
 I seem to remember that he never stopped talking, and I had given him the cold fish eye."
 Hamlet was a challenge that both terrified and attracted him, as it was a role many of his peers in the British theatre had undertaken, including Gielgud and Olivier.
-He shared his anxiety with de Havilland whilst coming to terms with her.
+He shared his anxiety with de Havilland while coming to terms with her.
 Bogart too, didn't make it easy for him when he retorted: "I never knew a man who played Hamlet who didn't die broke."